 \paragraph{Spacing statistics}

-We finally consider the Moran (M) and the Recursive Product of Spacing (RPS) tests (eqs.~(\ref{tM},\ref{trps})), as representative of and approach to GoF that exploits the distance between samplings.
-We see in Figure~\ref{fig:gof_spac} that the performances are generically poor.
+We finally consider the Moran (M) and the Recursive Product of Spacing (RPS) tests (eqs.~(\ref{tM},\ref{trps})), as representative of and approach to GoF that exploits the distance between data points.
+We see in Fig.~\ref{fig:gof_spac} that the performances are generically poor.

 \

 {}The survey performed in the present section enables us to reach a sharp conclusion on the crucial role played by the choice of the likelihood ratio test statistics~(\ref{eq:mlr}) for the NPLM method performances.
 This choice, as well as the in-sample evaluation of the test statistics studied in the previous section, stems from the origin of NPLM as a Neyman--Pearson test rather than a classifier-based GoF method.
 Our results thus point to the superiority of Neyman--Pearson test approach.